 More than ever, market forces and new technologies are bringing unprecedented opportunities to the business environment.
-Capturing these opportunities depend on the capacity to transform operations and align the people, process, and technology aspects of an organization.
+Capturing these opportunities depends on your capacity to transform your operations and align the people, processes, and technology aspects of your business.

-While digital transformation (DX) means different things to different people, it has become a mantra for enterprises looking to earn relevance and establish themselves as leaders in the digital economy.
-Digital transformation is a concept that Erik Stolterman, a professor at Umeå University in Sweden, first came up with in 2004.
-In simple terms, "penetration of IT improves people's welfare on all fronts".
+While digital transformation means different things to different people, it has become a mantra for enterprises looking to earn relevance and establish themselves as leaders in the digital economy.

 |Sized Applications||Annually Low Estimate